openaps/AndroidAPSdocs/docs/EN/preparing.md

 This will ensure that you can use that exact same keystore file each time an updated version of **AAPS** is created.
 On average, there will be 2 **AAPS** updates required each year.

 In addition, **AAPS** provides the ability to [export all your configuration settings](https://androidaps.readthedocs.io/en/latest/Usage/ExportImportSettings.html).
 This ensures that you can safely recover your system while changing phones, upgrading/reinstalling the application with minimum disruption.

+#### Time to progress to full looping after building AAPS and setting up the loop

+How long it takes to get to closed looping depends on the individual, but an approximate timescale for getting to full looping with AAPS can be found ([here](https://androidaps.readthedocs.io/en/rework-project/preparing.html#how-long-will-it-take))

 #### Troubleshooting